Package 'insights'

 ## End(Not run)

-Apply InSiGHTS with continuous areal land use data
+Apply InSiGHTS with continuous areal land-use data

 Description